-Arbitrage betting (also known as arbing), is where you bet on all possible outcomes of an event to lock-in a profit.
+Arbitrage betting (arbing) is staking on all outcomes of an event to lock-in profit.

 Where can I find arbs?

 Arbs can be available in various betting markets such as:

 Or, a three-way market: football Match Odds (home team wins/draw/away team wins).

 Arbing is different from gambling.
 Arbers use simple maths to profit on a betting market.